Dual Regression: Engel's Data Revisited

 \subsection{Simulations}

-In this section we give results of several Monte Carlo simulations in order to assess finite-sample properties of dual regression.
-The model considered is a linear heteroscedatic model given by
+We give a brief summary of the results of a Monte Carlo simulation in order to assess the finite-sample properties dual regression.
+The data-generating process is

-where the disturbance is drawn from a standard normal distribution and parameter values are calibrated to the Engel data empirical application.
-We first compare dual regression estimates of the conditional distribution function $U=F_{Y|X}(Y|X)$ to those obtained applying the rearrangement procedure of (\cite{CFG2009,ChFVGal10}) as a benchmark for dual regression estimates.
-The performance of dual regression in estimating conditional quantile functions is also studied and compared to linear quantile regression estimation of the functional coeficients $\beta_{o1}(u)=\lambda_{o11}+\lambda_{o21}\Phi^{-1}(u)$ and $\beta_{o2}(u)=\lambda_{o12}+\lambda_{o22}\Phi^{-1}(u)$.
-Implementation details and a description of the experiment are given in the Appendix.
+with parameter values calibrated to the empirical application, from which $4999$ samples are simulated.
+As a benchmark, we compare generalized dual regression estimates of the values $F_{Y\mid X}(y_{i}\mid x_{i})$ $(i=1,\ldots,n)$, to those obtained by applying the inversion procedure of \citet{CFG:2010} to the quantile regression process.
+For each simulation, the estimation and selection procedures are identical to those implemented in the empirical application.

-Table \ref{tab:1} reports a first set of results of our Monte Carlo simulations regarding the accuracy of the conditional distribution function estimates across simulations.
-It reports average estimation errors of dual regression and rearranged quantile regression, respectively, and their ratio in percentage terms.
-Average estimation errors are measured in $L^{p}$ norms $\left\Vert \cdot\right\Vert _{p}$, $p=1,2,$ and $\infty$, where for the function $f:\mathbb{R}\mapsto[0,1]$, $\left\Vert f\right\Vert _{p}=\left\{ \int_{\mathbb{R}}\left|f(s)\right|^{p}ds\right\} ^{1/p}$.
-For each simulation, the estimation errors $\left\Vert u-\Phi(e)\right\Vert _{p}$ and $\left\Vert \hat{u}^{QR}-\Phi(e)\right\Vert _{p}$ are computed, where $\hat{u}^{QR}$ are the rearranged quantile regression estimates of the conditional distribution function (given in equation (\ref{eq:uqr}) in the Appendix), and the errors are averaged across simulations for each sample size.
-The results show that for this setup dual regression estimates systematically outperform rearranged quantile regression estimates of the conditional distribution function, and that the spread in performance increases with sample size.
-Whereas the reduction in average estimation error is between $7$ and $22\%$, depending on the norm, for sample size $n=100$, estimation error is reduced up to $35\%$ when $n=1000$.
+Table \ref{tab:1} reports a first set of results regarding the accuracy of conditional distribution function estimates.
+We report average estimation errors across simulations of dual regression and quantile regression estimators, respectively, and their ratio in percentage terms.
+Estimation errors are measured in $L^{p}$ norms $\left\Vert \cdot\right\Vert _{p}$, for $p=1,2$, and $\infty$, where for $f:\mathbb{R}\mapsto[0,1]$, $\left\Vert f\right\Vert _{p}=\left\{ \int_{\mathbb{R}}\left|f(s)\right|^{p}ds\right\} ^{1/p}$, and are computed with $e^{*}$ the solutions to the selected generalized dual regression program.
+Correct model selection ranges from $75\%$ of the simulations for $n=100$ to $90\%$ for $n=1000$, providing encouraging evidence about the validity of the proposed criterion.
+The results show that for this setup our estimates systematically outperform quantile regression-based estimates, with the spread in performance increasing with sample size.
+Whereas the reduction in average estimation error is between $8\%$ and $17\%$, depending on the norm, for $n=235$, estimation error is reduced up to $30\%$ when $n=1000$.
+The larger reduction in average errors in $L^{\infty}$ norm reflects the higher accuracy in estimation of extreme parts of the distribution.